sfc-gh-aross/dbt_cortex_analytics/quickstart_docs/snowflake-dbt-cortex-quickstart.md

 - 🧩 Uncover hidden customer sentiment and behavior patterns
 - 📈 Create cross-departmental insights that drive business value

-## 🏗️ Project Structure 🏗️
+## 🏗️ Project Structure ��️

-Your dbt project will have the following structure:
+Your dbt project has the following structure:

 ```
 dbt/